goujilinouhaila-coder/Multiplication_table/doc/_build/html/_sources/index.rst.txt

    :width: 180
    :align: left

-This package was made as a project in the software devlopment course which its main goal is to create this package that can produce some of the animations provided in this video :
+This package was made as a project in the software development course and its main goal is to produce some of the animations provided in this video :
 **https://youtu.be/-X49VQgi86E**.

-You can choose some graphicals aspects as a variation on colors, lines widths, speeds, etc....
+You can choose some graphical aspects such as color varations, lines widths, speeds, etc....
-Also, you can find in script.py some example of application to understand this package.
+Also, you can find in script.py some examples of application to understand this package.

 For more informations, you can check this link : **https://github.com/goujilinouhaila-coder/Multiplication_table.git**